Robin Jenkins: Career

-His best-known novel, The Cone Gatherers, is based upon his forestry work as a conscientious objector and is often studied in Scottish schools.
+His best-known novel, The Cone Gatherers, is based on his forestry work as a conscientious objector and is often studied in Scottish schools.
 While The Cone Gatherers has been criticised as being devoid of any real sense of place, other novels such as The Thistle and the Grail, his 1954 football story, paint vivid pictures of more accessible settings.
 His writing typically touches on many themes, including morality, the struggle between good and evil, war, class and social justice.
 Just Duffy is another of his novels which focuses on such themes, in a style which has been compared to that of the earlier Scottish writer, James Hogg.

 Jenkins was awarded the OBE in 1999 and in 2003 received the Andrew Fletcher of Saltoun prize from the Saltire Society for his lifetime achievement.
 His portrait, by Jennifer McRae, is in the collection of the National Portrait Gallery of Scotland.
 The Robin Jenkins Literary Award has been established in his name.

 Robin Jenkins died in 2005, aged 92; his novel The Pearl-fishers was published posthumously in 2007.